Foundations of regular variation on topological spaces: Regular variation in metric spaces and Banach spaces

 \paragraph{Linear normed spaces} Assume that $\XX$ is a linear normed space.
-If we require that the approximating maps $\psi_\gamma$ are continuous morphisms, it is possible to come up with necessary and sufficient conditions in Corollary~\ref{cor:m-space}.
+If we require that the approximating maps $\psi_\gamma$ are continuous morphisms, it is possible to establish necessary and sufficient conditions in the spirit of Corollary~\ref{cor:m-space}.